 So what if we could collect more sound waves than normal?
 Would we have super-human hearing?
 You bet.
 In this experiment, we’ll construct a sound collector that will allow us to hear Mom and Dad whispering from across the room.
 If you conducted the mini assessment discussed above, you can also use this device to check Dad for a pulse…

 - Take the large sheet of paper and roll it into a cone shape.
 One end should be as large as possible.
 The smaller end should should have a whole about the size of a dime.

 - Tape the paper so the cone does not come unraveled.

 - Hold the narrow end of the cone to your ear.

 We interrupt this experiment for a special safety note from Reeko: Do NOT stick the narrow end of the cone in your ear (it can damage your ears).
 Reeko had a friend name Carl Maloney that once did this.
 The cone got stuck!
-Sure, Carl could hear really good after this incident (you couldn’t sneak up on him no matter how hard you tried) but he always found it rather difficult to get through narrow doorways.
+Sure, Carl could hear really well after this incident (you couldn’t sneak up on him no matter how hard you tried) but he forever found it rather difficult to get through narrow doors.

 - Now, turn around the room noting carefully the sounds that you hear.

 Our homemade hearing aid works by collecting sound waves in the large end of the cone and funneling them through the narrow end of the cone into our ears.
 Since more sound waves are gathered than would normally be possible, you should find that you are able to hear quiet sounds much more clearly.
 You may notice that the shape of our ears naturally works the same way – they gather sound waves for us!